Battleship Potemkin

-In 1958, the film was voted number 1 on the prestigious Brussels 12 list at the 1958 World Expo.
-Battleship Potemkin is considered one of the greatest films of all time.
-In the most recent Sight and Sound critics' poll in 2022, it was voted the fifty-fourth-greatest film of all time, and it placed in the top 10 in many previous editions.
+The film is a prime example of the Soviet montage theory of editing, such as in the "Odessa Steps" scene, which became widely influential and often recreated.
+In 1958, the film was voted on Brussels 12 list at the 1958 World Expo.
+Battleship Potemkin is widely considered one of the greatest films ever made.
+In the most recent Sight and Sound critics' poll in 2022, it was voted the fifty-fourth-greatest film of all time, and it had been placed in the top 10 in many previous editions.

 Plot

 The film is set in June 1905; the protagonists of the film are the members of the crew of the Potemkin, a battleship of the Imperial Russian Navy's Black Sea Fleet.
 Eisenstein divided the plot into five acts, each with its own title:

 Act I: Men and Maggots

-The scene begins with two sailors, Matyushenko and Vakulinchuk, discussing the need for the crew of the Potemkin, anchored off the island of Tendra, to support the revolution then taking place within Russia.
-After their watch, they and other off-duty sailors are sleeping in their hammocks.
+The scene begins with two sailors, Matyushenko and Vakulinchuk, discussing the need for the crew of the Potemkin, which is anchored off the island of Tendra, to support the revolution then taking place within Russia.
+After their watch, they and other off-duty sailors are sleeping.
 As an officer inspects the quarters, he stumbles and takes out his aggression on a sleeping sailor.
 The ruckus causes Vakulinchuk to awake, and he gives a speech to the men as they come to.
 Vakulinchuk says, "Comrades!
 The time has come when we too must speak out.
 Why wait?
 All of Russia has risen!
 Are we to be the last?"
-The scene cuts to morning above deck, where sailors are remarking on the poor quality of the meat for the crew.
-The meat appears to be rotten and covered in worms, and the sailors say that "even a dog wouldn't eat this!"
+The scene cuts to morning, where sailors are remarking on the poor quality of the meat.
+The meat appears to be rotten and covered in maggots, and the sailors say that "even a dog wouldn't eat this!"
 The ship's doctor, Smirnov, is called over to inspect the meat by the captain.
-Rather than worms, the doctor says that the insects are maggots, and they can be washed off before cooking.
+Rather than maggots, the doctor says that they are insects, and they can be washed off before cooking.
 The sailors further complain about the poor quality of the rations, but the doctor declares the meat edible and ends the discussion.
-Senior officer Giliarovsky forces the sailors still looking over the rotten meat to leave the area, and the cook begins to prepare borscht although he too questions the quality of the meat.
-The crew refuses to eat the borscht, instead choosing bread and water, and canned goods.
+Senior officer Giliarovsky forces the sailors still looking over the rotten meat to leave the area, and the cook begins to prepare borscht, although he too questions the quality of the meat.
+The crew refuses to eat the borscht, instead choosing bread, water, and canned goods.
 While cleaning dishes, one of the sailors sees an inscription on a plate which reads "give us this day our daily bread".
 After considering the meaning of this phrase, the sailor smashes the plate and the scene ends.